-1. Rate your level of agreement with this vision statement for what we hope Manor is like in 20 years.

-Strongly disagree Disagree Neutral Agree Strongly agree

-2. Rate your level of agreement with the following guiding principles that will guide the planning effort going forward.

-Strongly disagree Disagree Neutral Agree Strongly agree Embedded Equity: The idea that fairness & equity should be a prevailing thought in EVERY aspect of this plan.
-Healthy Community: The idea that public health needs should be recognized and addressed, that parks are accessible to all with a variety of opportunities, and that fresh food is readily available. $\bigcirc$ $\bigcirc$ 0 0 0 Connected Community: The idea that residents should be able to access daily needs in short distances, including economic, educational and social well-being, and that the community should be technologically connected.
+Vision and Principle es Confirmation Please take some share your though time to answer t he questions below.
+We ap preciate you ta aking the time to People from all backgroun raise a family, start a job, g connected, supports local the position Manor perfectly to and outstanding public faci row a business, and enjousinesses, and is recog have a sustainable, resi oy an enviable qual nized for its commi lient and booming e ity of life regardless of the transfer to serving the of age or background needs of all.
+Multiple .
+The community is well transportation options 1.
+Rate your level of agreement with th is vision stateı ment for what w e hope Manor is like in 20 years.
+Strongly disagree Disagree Neutra al Agree Strongly agree 2.
+Rate your level of going forward.
+Embedded Equity: The agreement with th Strongly disagree e following gui iding principles that will guide t he planning effort Strongly agree idea that fairness & equity should be a prevailing thought in EVERY aspect of this plan.
+Healthy Community: The idea that public health needs should be recognized and addressed, that parks are accessible to all with a variety of opportunities, and that fresh food is readily available.
+0 0 0 0 0 Connected Community: The idea that residents should be able to access daily needs in short distances, including economic, educational and social well-being, and that the community should be technologically connected.
 This also includes connections to the region via multiple modes of transportation.

-Transformative Economy: The idea that Manor's economy should be diversified with greater opportunities for the people of Manor to achieve stability and enhanced quality of life through local access to jobs and education.
+Strongly disagree Disagree Neutral Agree Strongly agree Resilient and Transformative Economy: The idea that Manor's economy should be diversified with greater opportunities for the people of Manor to achieve stability and enhanced quality of life through local access to jobs and education.
 This includes supporting existing businesses, start-ups and local entrepreneurs, and new businesses.
-Strongly disagree Disagree Neutral Agree Strongly agree Includes supporting existing businesses, start-ups and local entrepreneurcs, and new businesses.
-Resilient and Transformative Economy: The idea that Manor's economy should be diversified with greater opportunities for the people of Manor to achieve stability and enhanced quality of life through local access to 0 0 0 together to provide sustainable places for living, working and recreation, creating an enviable qualify of life on which to base Manor's identity, sense of place and environmental nts in the space below. (optional)
+0 Livable Places for All: The idea that the built environment should work together to provide sustainable places for living, working and recreation, creating an enviable qualify of life on which to base Manor's identity, sense of place and environmental stewardship.
+Please leave other comme nts in the space below. ((optional)